-The module Engineering Practice 2 takes over from the level 4 version and is a module that relies on the importance and creation of the team with key roles allocated and the dynamics of the team monitored through a regular peer assessment process.
-The problem to be tackled and forms the vehicle for the assessment is designed to be motivational and accessible and is assessed through
+The module Project Management for Engineers takes over from the level 4 Professional Skills for Engineers module and relies on the importance and creation of the team with key roles allocated and the dynamics of the team monitored through a regular peer assessment process.
+The problem to be tackled and forms the vehicle for the assessment is designed to be motivational and accessible and is assessed through group presentation.
+The level 6 module Power Electronics and Energy Systems is a good example how distributed assessment in Semester 1 provides student with rapid feedback about their understanding, while tutorial sessions with a laboratory examination at the end of Semester 2 ensure controlled conditions.